504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 18. Provide immediate, specific feedback on draft work: "Your introduction is clear.
 Now add three evidence points in the next section."
 This guides the revision process.

-Example: A Year 7 pupil with ADHD forgets homework, loses assignment sheets, and does not know where to start on longer projects.
+Example: A Year 7 learner with ADHD forgets homework, loses assignment sheets, and does not know where to start on longer projects.
 The accommodations include: a written homework log (the student writes down every assignment at the end of each lesson), a project checklist broken into five steps, and email reminders sent by the 504 coordinator on Monday morning.
 The student still completes the same curriculum and submits the same quality work; the external structure removes the executive function barrier.

 Behavioural and Social-Emotional Accommodations